sayeed1999/lightoj-tutorial-editorial-by-sayeed/1129 - Consistency Checker/Editorial.md

 The best way to take the `n` numbers from the input is as strings.
 Because trie deals with the prefix of a string.
 If we want to take `n` numbers as integers, we can.
 Because integer data type can hold between `-2147483648` to `2147483647` which will be enough to hold an integer of length 1-10.
 But still that won't be a smart approach.

 So we simply take the `n` input numbers as strings and insert into the trie.
+Once the trie is formed, we create a function `isPrefix()` which will check is there a single number prefix of another number or not in the trie.
+How will the function check!?
+The function will traverse the trie, and if there is a single node which has the boolean variable value `true` but more trie nodes emit from that node, that confirms that it is a prefix.

+Lastly, after the answer is got, we delete the trie from the memory to avoid memory wastage in our program.

 ### Code: (C++ solution)